 10. Was the sun shielded?

 It’s thought that the ash and debris clouds forming from the volcano may have been big enough to block out the sun completely.
 This, it seems, was an incredible harbinger of doom ahead of the chaos to follow.

 Mount Vesuvius, thankfully, hasn’t erupted or caused much damage for a while.
 In fact, it actually erupted again in World War II.
 However, that hasn’t stopped it being an extremely active erupter over the years, meaning that the surrounding areas are not yet free from its natural tyranny.
 It’s thought to be one of the deadliest natural forces on the planet.

-Do you have any interesting facts about Pompeii that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about Pompeii?
+Share them in the comments below!